SteveDoyle2/NASTRAN-95/users-manual/Structural-Modeling.md

 also have to be adjusted on a MAT1 card.
 The element coordinate system and directions for positive forces are shown in Figure 1.3-4.
 Stress recovery is similar to that for shear panels.

+## 1.3.5  Plate and Membrane Elements

+NASTRAN includes two different shapes of plate and membrane elements (triangular and quadrilateral) and two different stress systems (inplane and bending) which are uncoupled.
+There are different forms of elements available that are defined by connection cards as follows:

+1. Plate (Bending) Elements

+   a.
+CTRBSC - basic unit from which the bending properties of the other plate elements are formed.

+   b.
+CTRPLT - triangular element with zero inplane stiffness and finite bending stiffness.

+   c.
+CTRPLT1 - a higher order triangular element with zero inplane stiffness and finite bending stiffness.
+Uses quintic polynomial representation for transverse displacements and bilinear variation for temperature and thickness.

+   d.
+CQDPLT - quadrilateral element with zero inplane stiffness and finite bending stiffness.

+2. Membrane (Inplane) Elements

+   a.
+CTRMEM - triangular element with finite inplane stiffness and zero bending stiffness.

+   b.
+CTRIM6 - triangular element with finite inplane stiffness and zero bending stiffness.
+Uses quadratic polynomial representation for membrane displacements and bilinear variation for temperature and thickness.

+   c.
+CQDMEM - quadrilateral element consisting of four overlapping CTRMEM elements.

+   d.
+CQDMEM1 - an isoparametric quadrilateral membrane element.

+   e.
+CQDMEM2 - a quadrilateral membrane element consisting of four non- overlapping CTRMEM elements.

+   f.
+CIS2D8 - a quadriparabolic isoparametric membrane element.
+May be reduced to a triangular element under specified conditions.

+3. Plate and Membrane Elements

+   a.
+CTRIA1 - triangular element with both inplane and bending stiffness.
+It is designed for sandwich plates which can have different materials referenced for membrane, bending, and transverse shear properties.

+   b.
+CTRIA2 - triangular element with both inplane and bending stiffness that assumes a solid homogeneous cross-section.

+   c.
+CQUAD1 - quadrilateral element with both inplane and bending stiffness.
+It is designed for sandwich plates which can have different materials referenced for membrane, bending, and transverse shear properties.

+   d.
+CQUAD2 - quadrilateral element with both inplane and bending stiffness that assumes a solid homogeneous cross-section.

+Theoretical aspects of these elements are treated in Section 5.8 of the Theoretical Manual.

+The properties for the above elements are defined on their associated Pxxxxxx cards (PTRBSC, PTRPLT, etc.).
+All of the properties of the elements are assumed uniform over their surfaces, except for the CTRIM6 and CTRPLT1 elements.
+Anisotropic material may be specified for all these elements.
+Transverse shear flexibility may be included for all bending elements on an optional basis, except for homogeneous elements (CTRIA2 and CQUAD2), where this effect is automatically included.
+Structural mass is calculated only for elements that specify a membrane thickness and is based only on the membrane thickness.
+Nonstructural mass can be specified for all plate elements, except the basic bending triangle.
+Only lumped mass procedures are used for membrane elements, except for the CIS2D8 element.
+Coupled mass procedures may be requested for elements that include bending stiffness with the PARAM COUPMASS card (see PARAM bulk data card).
+Differential stiffness matrices are generated for the following
+elements: CTRMEM, CTRIA1, CTRIA2, CQDMEM, CQUAD1, CQUAD2.
+The
+following elements may have nonlinear material characteristics in Piecewise Linear Analysis: CTRMEM, CTRIA1, CTRIA2, CQDMEM, CQUAD1, CQUAD2.

+The element coordinate systems for the triangular and quadrilateral elements are shown in Figure 1.3-5.
+The integers 1, 2, 3, and 4 refer to the order of the connected grid points on the connection cards defining the elements.
+A similar connection scheme for elements with mid-side grid points would be defined by six or eight integers on the connection card.
+The angle é is the orientation angle for anisotropic materials.

+Average values of element forces are calculated for all plate elements (except the CTRPLT1) having a finite bending stiffness.
+The element forces for the CTRPLT1 are calculated at the corners and centroid of the element.
+The positive directions for plate element forces in the element coordinate system are shown in Figure 1.3-6a.
+The following element forces per unit of length, either real or complex, are output on request:

+-  Bending moments on the x and y faces.
+-  Twisting moment.
+-  Shear forces on the x and y faces.

+The CQDMEM2 is the only membrane element for which element forces are calculated.
+The positive directions for these forces are shown in Figure 1.3- 3b, and the force output has the same interpretation as the force output for the shear panel discussed previously.

+Average values of the membrane stresses are calculated for the triangular and quadrilateral membrane elements, with the exception of the CQDMEM1 and CTRIM6 elements.
+For the CQDMEM1 element, in which the stress field varies, the stresses are evaluated at the intersection of diagonals (in a mean plane if the element is warped.)
+For the CTRIM6 element, the stresses are calculated at the corners and centroid of the element.
+The positive directions for the membrane stresses are shown in Figure 1.3-6b.
+The stresses for the CQDMEM2 element are calculated in the material coordinate system.
+The material coordinate system is defined by the material orientation angle on the CQDMEM2 card.
+The stresses for all other membrane elements are calculated in the element coordinate system.
+For the CIS2D8 element, the stresses are computed at the Gaussian quadrature points and extrapolated to the grid points.

+The following real membrane stresses are output on request:

+-  Normal stresses in the x and y directions
+-  Shear stress on the x face in the y direction
+-  Angle between the x-axis and the major principal axis
+-  Major and minor principal stresses
+-  Maximum shear stress

+Only the normal stresses and shearing stress are available in the complex form.

+If an element has bending stiffness, the average stresses are calculated on the two faces of the plate for homogeneous plates and at two specified points on the cross-section for other plate elements.
+The distances to the specified points are given on the property cards.
+The positive directions for these fiber distances are defined according to the right-hand sequence of the grid points specified on the connection card.
+These distances are identified in the output and must be nonzero in order to obtain nonzero stress output.
+The same stresses are calculated for each of the faces as are calculated for membrane elements.

+In the case of composite plate elements (CTRIA1, CTRIA21, CQUAD1, and CQUAD2 only), the stresses mentioned above can also be requested in a material coordinate system which is specified on a MAT1 or MAT2 card.
+In place of the fiber distances, the output in this case identifies the specified material coordinate system as well as an output code.
+This latter code is set to 1 or 2 according as the material x-axis or the y-axis is chosen as the reference axis.

+The element stresses in material coordinate system computed above (for CTRIA1, CTRIA2, CQUAD1, and CQUAD2 elements) can also be requested at the connected grid points.
+These stresses (at grid points) are obtained by interpolation.
+The output code in this case is set to (10*N + projection code) where N is the number of independent points used in the interpolation and the projection code is an integer which is set to 1, 2, or 3 according as the material x-axis, y-axis, or the z-axis is normal to projection.

+In the case of composite plate elements (CTRIA1, CTRIA2, CQUAD1, and CQUAD2 only), strains and curvatures are also output on request.
+The options available and the output formats are similar to those available in the case of stresses as described above.

+The quadrilateral elements are intended for use when the surfaces are reasonably flat and the geometry is nearly rectangular.
+For these conditions, the quadrilateral elements eliminate the modeling bias associated with the use of triangular elements, and quadrilaterals give more accurate results for the same mesh size.
+If the surfaces are highly warped, curved, or swept, triangular elements should be used.
+Under extreme conditions quadrilateral elements will give results that are considerably less accurate than triangular elements for the sane mesh size.
+Quadrilateral elements should be kept as nearly square as practicable, as the accuracy tends to deteriorate as the aspect ratio of the quadrilateral increases.
+Triangular elements should be kept as nearly equilateral as practicable, because the accuracy tends to deteriorate as the angles become obtuse and as the ratio of the longest to the shortest side increases.